Dasharatha Maurya: Background

-Dasharatha was a grandson of the Mauryan ruler Ashoka.
-He is commonly held to have succeeded his grandfather as imperial ruler in India although some sources including the Vayu Purana have given different names and numbers of Mauryan Emperors after Ashoka.
+Dasharatha was a grandson of the Mauryan emperor Ashoka.
+He is commonly held to have succeeded his grandfather as Emperor of Magadha although some sources including the Vayu Purana have given different names and numbers of Maurya Emperors after Ashoka.
 Of the grandsons of Ashoka, the two most frequently mentioned are Samprati and Dasharatha.
 The latter is described in the Vishnu Purana as the son and imperial successor of Suyashas (a son of Ashoka).
 It has been suggested that Suyash was an alternative name of Ashoka's son and presumptive heir Kunala.

 Administration

 Historians Vincent Smith and Romila Thapar advanced the popular theory of a division of the Mauryan Empire amongst Kunala and Dasharatha after the death of Ashoka.
 In some of the sources the division is recorded as having been between Samprati and Dasharatha, the latter holding the eastern parts with the capital at Pataliputra and the former the western imperium with the capital at Ujjain.
 However, Smith also wrote that "there is no clear evidence to support [the] hypothesis."

 The Vayu and Brahmanda Puranas mention three Mauryan rulers—Bandhupalita, Indrapalita and Dasona—whose identification is rather difficult.
-It has been suggested that they may have been members of a branch line of the Maurya dynasty whom Dasharatha had appointed as regional governors for the convenience of administration.
+It has been suggested that they may have been members of a branch line of the Maurya dynasty whom Dasharatha had appointed as viceroys for the convenience of administration.

 The political unity of the Mauryan Empire did not long survive Ashoka's death.
 One of Dasharatha's uncles, Jalauka, set up an independent kingdom in Kashmir.
 According to Taranatha, another Mauryan prince, Virasena declared himself king in Gandhara.
 Vidarbha also seceded.
 Evidence from Greek sources confirm the loss of the north-western provinces which was then ruled by the Mauryan ruler Sophagasenus (Subhagasena, probably a successor of Virasena).
 There is also much modern speculation about a possible east–west division of the empire involving Dasharatha and another Mauryan ruler.
 Epigraphic evidence indicates that Dasharatha retained imperial power in Magadha.

-Various dynasties of the south including the Satavahana had been feudatories of the Mauryan Empire.
+Various dynasties of the south including the Satavahana had been vassals of the Mauryan Empire.
 These kingdoms are mentioned in Ashoka's edicts (256 BCE) and were considered part of the outer circle of the imperium—subject to the rule of the Mauryan Emperor, although doubtless enjoying a considerable degree of autonomy under their local rulers.
 The death of Ashoka began the decline of imperial power in the south.
 Dasharatha was able to maintain some command of the home provinces, but the distant governments, including areas in the south, broke away from imperial rule and reasserted their independence.
 The Mahameghavahana dynasty of Kalinga in central-eastern India also broke away from imperial rule after the death of Ashoka.

-According to a Jain text, the provinces of Surashtra, Maharashtra, Andhra, and the Mysore region broke away from the empire shortly after Ashoka's death, but were reconquered by Dasharatha's successor, Samprati (who supposedly deployed soldiers disguised as Jain monks).
+According to a Jain text, the provinces of Saurashtra, Maharashtra, Andhra and Mysore broke away from the empire shortly after Ashoka's death, but were reconquered by Dasharatha's successor, Samprati (who supposedly deployed soldiers disguised as Jain monks).